Key Messages

 Changes in rates over time

-The rate of baby deaths has been falling over the past decade.
+The rate of baby deaths has been falling since 2010.
 We break down the figures for England, Scotland, Wales and Northern Ireland.
 This helps inform our local and national work to save babies' lives and improve care for all families.

 Find out more